ayoob196/alx-system_engineering-devops/0x02-shell_redirections/README.md

-file 15 count lines with "bin" file 16 display three line with "root" file 17 display lines don't have "bin" file 18 Display all lines of the file /etc/ssh/sshd_config starting with a letter
+file 15 count lines with "bin" file 16 display three line with "root" file 17 display lines don't have "bin" file 18 Display all lines of the file /etc/ssh/sshd_config starting with a letter file 19 replace